Science, Art, Litt, Science based Art & Science Communication

 Anti-vaccine movement has plenty of "research" that you could dishonestly use to support the position you have to take.
 It is not hard, quote papers whilst leaving out relevant details, don't look at the benefits of herd immunity and only ever focus on the rare side effects, and abuse statistics.
 Some good sources of dishonest data manipulation and emotional arguments you could easily use to prop up your side is abundant on the net.

 Children receive a bevy of vaccines before age two, roughly overlapping with when children with autism spectrum disorder may noticeably develop symptoms like the inability to gain new skills.
 That coincidence has helped the autism–vaccine connection myth persist.
 And what may have once been passed around by neighborhood gossip is now amplified worldwide by Web sites and social media.
 But the science simply does not bear out such fears (12).
+Vaccination doesn't cause autism.
+Here you will find scientific evidence: How do vaccines cause autism? (it doesn't, the title is misleading and used deliberately to invite the anti-vaxxers to get them 'educated'(13)!

 Usually what happens is highly irresponsible, extremely biased and unscientific "investigative" reports appear in News papers/sites (4).
 When scientists and doctors raise objections to them, the editors agree they failed in presentations (5) and didn't 'investigate things scientifically and from scientific point of view'.
 But by the time this clarification comes, the irreparable damage would have occurred and years of hard work by scientists goes down the drain.